Tom-England/raycast-rust/README.md

 Cargo Run to start the project

+## Running
+To run the project, clone it then run using: `cargo run --release`

 ## Todo
-* Sprites
+* Moving Sprites
-* Directional Shadows
+* Map Builder

 ## Movement
 Use the arrow keys to turn and move forward or backwards

-## Known Issues
-Poor performance when standing close to a wall

 Tom England 2022